Meoweyy/hdb-resale-flat/README.md

 - Random Tree Regressor

 # Conclusion
-After analysing all 3 models, it was evident that the Random Forrest Regressor is the best model in predicting Resale Flat Prices.
+After analysing all 3 models, it was evident that the Random Forest Regressor is the best model in predicting Resale Flat Prices.
 This is because it has the highest mean squared error amongst the 3 models.

 # Learning Points
 1. Regression models to solve regression problem with supervised data